STEP BY STEP INSTRUCTIONS

 Invert balloon or bowl.
 For this project you will be using the outer surface as a form.

-Pour 1⁄2 cup Tri-Art Découpage into a wide mouth vessel for dipping brush into.
+Pour 1⁄2 cup Tri-Art Découpage Medium into a wide mouth cup for dipping brush into.
 Thin with a few drops of water and stir.

 Fill pan or plastic tub with warm water, 5-10cm deep.
 Soak strips in water for 30 min.
-Remove strips from ‘bath’ and blot excess water with blotter or a towel.
+Remove strips from ‘bath’ and blot excess water.

-Paint Tri-Art Découpage onto the outer surface of the inverted balloon or bowl (towards its widest point).
-Smooth each strip, one by one onto the ‘podged’ surface and brush with more Podgie to smooth and even out, sticking to the contour.
+Paint Tri-Art Decoupage onto the outer surface of the inverted balloon or bowl (towards its widest point).
+Smooth each strip, one by one onto the ‘podged’ surface and brush with more Medium to smooth and even out, sticking to the contour.
 Work in layers, letting each full layer of strips to dry before following with the next.
 The more layers, the stronger the bowl.